alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Mapping still invokes `GetRiskScoreIO` once per customer, but those invocations only construct `IO` values.

-The list still determines which customers participate, but each `IO<RiskScore>` now describes one request as a value. `requests` is still a collection of descriptions, not completed scores. `List<IO<RiskScore>>` is not the same type as `IO<List<RiskScore>>`: one is many request descriptions, while the other is one larger described computation.
+The list still determines which customers participate, but each `IO<RiskScore>` is now one request recipe. `requests` is still a collection of recipes, not completed scores. `List<IO<RiskScore>>` is not the same type as `IO<List<RiskScore>>`: one is many request recipes, while the other is one larger recipe.
 A later step can combine them into `IO<List<RiskScore>>` and execute them under a chosen policy.
 The effect is no longer hidden inside an ordinary returned value.

 ## A small `IO<T>`

-Here, `IO<T>` is a named thunk with a composition interface.
+Here, `IO<T>` is a small wrapper around a deferred computation.

 ```csharp
 public sealed class IO<T>